MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/node.md

 $ npm build
 ```

-### Run with bin script
+### Run a package's executable script

-A less common approach is to run an NPM package without going through NPM.
+A less common approach is to run an NPM package without going through NPM and using a file in the `.bin` directory.
 This may not be supported for all packages.

-An example would be this script which got added to `node_modules` on running `npm install` and which has executable permissions.
+For example, after running `npm install`, this script could have been added to `.bin` with executable permissions.

 `node_modules/.bin/hello`